 Wiseman is alive and well at 95, and has been making films for over five decades; all in the same consistent format.
 He directs, produces, and edits all of his own films, all of which are documentaries (although he dislikes the label) and made in what many call ‘direct cinema’ or ‘cinema-verite’ style.
 This means they lack commentary, interviews, or non-diegetic music and focus on ‘the reality’.
 His films range from one to five hours in length and almost all are centered around a specific institution.
 Topics such as military (Basic Training), performing arts (Ballet), mental institutions (Titicut Follies), life in small towns (Monrovia, Indiana), libraries (Ex-Libris), and many other similar institutions.

-Already, due to time, Wiseman’s films offer a purpose–obviously documentation–but specifically through historical documentation.
+Already, due to time, Wiseman’s films offer a purpose–obviously documentation–but specifically historical documentation.
+As time has passed, and Wiseman’s films have grown older, the footage preserves a time period far removed from the one we live in.
 As someone who has longed to spend a day walking through a different time period, Wiseman’s films offer an appeal to this desire.
 In some way, they offer a similar purpose to me as the early films of the Lumiere Brothers and other early filmmakers during the turn of the 20th century offered to their turn of the century audiences.
 Films like La sortie de l’usine Lumière à Lyon (1895), which is the first film to be shown to a paying audience, display similar elements to Wiseman’s films; such as documenting the somewhat mundane lives of ‘regular’ people.
 However, other than the obvious difference in time, a key difference between the films by Lumiere and and the films by Wiseman is the audience.
 In the times of the Lumieres, the format of film had largely been used as a form of narrative storytelling.
-This is drastically different compared to films like that of Wiseman’s, which have to compete with them. lost with the small minority that documentary cinema makes up, of the films produced since 1900.
+This is drastically different compared to films like that of Wiseman’s, which have to compete with the majority narrative fim market, which Wiseman at some point has lost with the small minority that documentary cinema makes up of the films produced since 1900.
 The audience of the Lumiere brothers was thrilled by their film’s new brand of technology, not due to their stories.
 In a way, I believe I have similar thrill as that of the viewers of La sortie de l’usine Lumière à Lyon in 1895 did, but with Wiseman’s films.
 Seeing life accurately portrayed with good cinematography is something of a marvel in itself, even if it has lost some appeal to a general audience.

 The human interactions within Wiseman’s films also can be incredibly interesting to watch, if not only for the somewhat ‘natural’ aspect of them.
 Although there is clear use of critically determining what to film and what to add to the film (apparently Wiseman and his crew typically film 100 hours per film), there is still some semblance of what you could call reality.
 One of my favorite aspects of his films is his somewhat critical portrayal of bureaucratic institutions.
 This isn’t to say that these films openly mock institutions, although there can be interpretation of some behind the camera criticism.
 Especially throughout his earlier career, Wiseman faced backlash for his films; primarily from some of the institutions which were the subject.